UPDATE: A Research Guide to Ukrainian Law

 Ukrainian State Agencies and Public Organizations on the Internet:

-· The Central Election Commission is a permanently operating state body, which ensures the preparation and conduct of elections of the Ukrainian President, members of Parliament as well as all-Ukrainian referendums.
-The CEC also provides assistance and support during elections to local councils of villages, settlements and cities and for local referendums;
+· The Central Election Commission is a permanently operating state body, which ensures the preparation and conduct of elections of the Ukrainian President, People's Deputies as well as countrywide referendums.
+The CEC also provides counselling and methodological support for the elections to local councils of villages, settlements and cities and for local referendums;

-· The Council of National Security and Defence of Ukraine is an advisory council which aims to co-ordinate and control the activity of bodies of executive power in the sphere of national security and defence;
+· The Council of National Security and Defence of Ukraine is an advisory deliberative body in the body system of state executive power under the President.
+It co-ordinates and controls the activity of bodies of executive power in the sphere of national security and defence;

-· The Ukrainian Chamber of Commerce and Industry is a non-government non-profit self-governing organisation incorporating on a voluntary basis legal entities and Ukrainian citizens registered as entrepreneurs as well as their associations.
-It has the main objective is creating favourable conditions for the national business environment, representing concerns and protecting interests of the country business community at all levels including highest government bodies, supporting direct relations with foreign business partners in economy, science and trade, attracting investors and preparing investment projects or business plans.
+· The Ukrainian Chamber of Commerce and Industry has the main objective in creating favourable conditions for the national business environment, representing concerns and protecting interests of the country business community at all levels including highest government bodies, supporting direct relations with foreign business partners in economy, science and trade, attracting investors and preparing investment projects or business plans.

-· O fficial information server of the the main state authority which is engaged in governing of state property and its privatization;
+· Official information server of the State Property Fund of Ukraine the main state authority which engaged in governing of state property and its privatization;

-· The is a state enterprise established with the aim of collective administration of authors’ rights and subjects of related rights or their successors;
+· Ukrainian Agency of Copyright and Related Rights (UACRR) is a state legal authors' enterprise that is established with the aim of collective administration of economic rights of authors and subjects of related rights or their successors;

-· The site of the contains the database “Bankruptcy” which has information about all bankruptcy proceedings in Ukraine;
+· The site of the High Commercial Court of Ukraine contains the database “Bankruptcy” which has information about all bankruptcy proceedings in Ukraine;

-· This site contains information about the judicial system of Ukraine, legislative background and document examples.
+· This site contains information on judicial system of Ukraine, legislative background and document examples.
 The project is supported by the Bureau of Educational and Cultural Affairs of the U.S. Department of State, and administered by the International Research & Exchanges.

 Law Clinics in Ukraine: